mdcode2026-core-sys/Core-System-clinic-/KIMI_IMPLEMENTATION_PACKAGE.md

 # KIMI_IMPLEMENTATION_PACKAGE.md — Milestone 3 (Unified Workspace)

+> **Completion status (2026-08-08):** Execution of this package is complete; the result required a separate recovery pass (build/integration defects, not scope changes) before it built successfully.
+See `CHANGELOG.md` 2026-08-08 and `PROJECT_HANDOFF.md` Open Item #9.
+Kept below as historical record, per `DOCUMENTATION_CONSOLIDATION_PLAN.md`.

 **Read `KIMI_IMPLEMENTATION_CONTRACT.md` first** — the general rules there apply to everything below without repetition.
 This document is the Milestone-3-specific execution order and checklist.

 ---